Zzzul/generator-docs-next/docs/usage.md

 ```

 :::info
-If you are using `storage` for store the image, make sure you run
+If you are using `storage` for store the image, make sure you run.

 ```sh
 php artisan storage:link
 ```

-Or if you are using `s3` to store the image, make sure you read the [documentation](https://laravel.com/docs/12.x/filesystem#s3-driver-configuration)
+Or if you are using `s3` to store the image, make sure you read the [documentation](https://laravel.com/docs/12.x/filesystem#s3-driver-configuration).
 :::